Macbeth at the Redcliffe Caves

 RESEARCH & DEVELOPMENT

-Finally, in the creation of this show we invited a team of fantastic local actors to assist in a Research and Development day.
-The contribution these actos made to the script and vision of the show was invaluable.
+In the creation of this show we invited a team of fantastic local actors to assist in a Research and Development day.
+The contribution these actors made to the script and vision of the show was invaluable.
 Therefore huge thanks are due to: